 SAS® Activity-Based Costing gives Danish Prison and Probation Service insights into resources, costs and efficiencies

 With more than 12,000 inmates in 4,400 facilities and another 8,000 people under other forms of supervision, the Danish Prison and Probation Service (DPPS) carries out judicial sentences and helps rehabilitate offenders.
 DPPS’ value lies in “the art of balancing punishment and care.”

 An enterprise of this scale presents operating and financial challenges as well as many questions.
 Gaining a clear economic overview is difficult in an organization with a budget of DKK 3 billion (US$525 million).
 Executives need answers to strategic questions such as: Would a reduction in the number of facilities lower overall costs?
 Which prisons are finding new ways to save and how are they doing it?
 What does it cost to offer special facilities for female inmates, high-risk prisoners and other special groups?
 Inmates can work with crafts, manufacturing or agriculture - but what are the costs associated with each activity?

 SAS consultants delivered a prototype within a week, and it lived up to our expectations.
-It was clear that SAS could do the job."This is a blockquote.
-It should be orange text in graphical quotes and look awesome.
+It was clear that SAS could do the job.

 Embracing activity-based costing

 To answers these and other questions, DPPS created a pilot project in cooperation with SAS.
 A round of consultation with PA Consulting identified that activity-based costing would be the right methodology to drive the institution's operations.
 To automate this initiative, the DPPS selected SAS® Activity-Based Management - an analytic application that models business processes to determine cost, profitability and cost drivers.